dcvela23/mobile-ecommerce-front/README.md

 This README document will be updated as the application grows so we encourage you to participate and help us to make this app better.

+## Installation

+### `npm install`

+Install all necessary packages of the project.
+Then we can run any command from available scripts.

 ## Available Scripts

 In the project directory, you can run: